 Sustainable Jersey is committed to help our green teams build capacity through training, best practice resources and networking.
-In keeping towns connected to each other, green teams gain the opportunity to learn what has been successful elsewhere in the state and partner on projects with neighboring towns in order to boost limited resources.
+In keeping towns connected to each other, green teams gain the opportunity to learn what has been successful elsewhere in the state and partner on projects with neighboring towns and schools in order to boost limited resources.

 While each hub is structured differently and focuses on topics specific to the needs of its region's green teams, the opportunities that are provided to participants are the same: